raing3/tempar/docs/README.md

 ### Installation

 1. Copy the seplugins folder to your Memory Stick
-   (if not copying over game.txt and pops.txt be sure to manually add those lines to the files on the MS).
+   (if not copying over game.txt and pops.txt be sure to manually add those lines to the files).

 ### Hotkeys